electron/governance/wg-community-safety/leave-policy.md

 ## When notified that an Electron maintainer has begun their leave of absence

-* If that maintainer is a Slack Owner or Admin, change their role in Slack to Full Member
+* If that maintainer is a Slack Owner or Admin, change their account type in Slack to Full Member.

 ## When notified that an Electron maintainer has returned from their leave of absence

-* Restore any previous role the maintainer had before their leave
+* Restore the Slack account type the maintainer had before their leave.